izhonline/hsbc-terraform-excersie/NOTES.md

 Solution 2:

 Simple solution to this is render additional instances in the available availability_zones by implementing the "count" method.
 In this solution instances were created for all avs, however we could have just indicated a static number.

+Q3:

+3. We are looking to improve the security of our network and have decided we need a bastion server to avoid logging on directly to our servers.
+Add a bastion server, the bastion should be the only route to SSH onto any server in the entire VPC.

+Solution 3:

+This solution involved removing the instance security egress rule. bastion.tf file created to setup bastion instances and relevant security groups.